Cyrano de Bergerac Theme of Love

 - What is love in this play?
 Which character loves with the most genuine emotion?

 - Is Cyrano’s love for Roxane made any truer by his ability to express it well?
-Conversely, is Christian’s love rendered any less true by his ineloquence?
+Conversely, is Christian’s love rendered any less true by his lack of eloquence?

-- Why is it so important to Roxane to hear pretty words about the suitor’s love?
+- Why is it so important to Roxane to hear pretty words about her suitor’s love?
 Why can’t she just accept that he loves her?

 Chew on This